The New Jersey Department of Transportation (NJDOT) fosters the development of an efficient air transportation system that responds to the

 The most recent State Airport System Plan (SASP) was completed in 2007.
 The SASP provides an analysis of each public-use airport and an overview of New Jersey's overall air transportation needs for the next 20 years.

 The most recent Economic Impact Study was completed in 2003.
-It is currently in the process of being updated and should be available in late 2015.
+It is currently in the process of being updated and should be available in Spring 2016.
 The Economic Impact Study outlines the identifiable and quantifiable impacts to State and local economies of each of the public-use airports.

 Scheduled Service Airports